A Typical Day at Camp Daggett

 Morning

-Before breakfast campers have the option of taking part in one of two activities:
+Before breakfast, campers have the opportunity to participate in two activities:

-• The Polar Bear Club: A refreshing dip in Walloon Lake
+• Polar Bear Club: A refreshing dip in Walloon Lake

 • Early Morning Recreation: A rousing game of kickball or soccer